-The festival will transform zoo grounds with more than 1,000 illuminated lanterns -- 70 of them never before seen.
+The festival transforms zoo grounds with more than 1,000 illuminated lanterns -- 70 of them never before seen.

-The festival will also include new acrobatic performances, interactive experiences, culturally inspired cuisine and more.
+The festival also includes new acrobatic performances, interactive experiences, culturally inspired cuisine and more.

 “We are excited to offer the community this unique opportunity to spend time outdoors, create memories this summer and again connect with Cleveland Metroparks Zoo,” said Cleveland Metroparks Chief Marketing Officer Kelly Manderfield.
 “We’re thankful for the support of Cleveland Clinic Children’s, helping to bring Asian Lantern Festival to life, bigger and better than ever in its third year.”

 The Cleveland Metroparks Zoo reopened June 17 with a variety of new safety protocols following a three-month closure due to coronavirus concerns.